-Jordan Sharp is a registered psychologist with a special interest in working with children, adolescents, and young adults.
-Jordan supports clients facing a wide range of mental health challenges, including depression, anxiety, school refusal, stress, addictions, and grief and loss.
-He also has extensive experience assisting individuals with neuro-developmental disorders such as ADHD and autism spectrum disorder.
+SWSM's psychologists are registered with a special interest in working with children, adolescents, and young adults.
+We support clients facing a wide range of mental health challenges, including depression, anxiety, school refusal, stress, addictions, and grief and loss.
+We also have extensive experience assisting individuals with neuro-developmental disorders such as ADHD and autism spectrum disorder.

-Using a client-centred approach, Jordan integrates evidence-based therapies including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Motivational Interviewing to meet the unique needs of each individual.
-His services include assessment, diagnosis, and recommendations for intellectual disability.
+Using a client-centred approach, we integrate evidence-based therapies including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Motivational Interviewing to meet the unique needs of each individual.
+Our services include assessment, diagnosis, and recommendations for intellectual disability.

-Jordan is passionate about helping young people navigate life’s challenges.
-He places strong emphasis on building a trusting therapeutic relationship and creating a safe, non-judgmental space where clients feel supported in their personal development.
+We're passionate about helping young people navigate life’s challenges and place strong emphasis on building a trusting therapeutic relationship and creating a safe, non-judgmental space where clients feel supported in their personal development.

 About the Sessions

-For children aged 6–12 presenting with mood or behavioural concerns, Jordan recommends parental involvement during the first three sessions.
+For children aged 6–12 presenting with mood or behavioural concerns, we recommend parental involvement during the first three sessions.
 Ongoing parent participation is tailored according to the child’s maturity, the complexity of the issues, and family preferences.
 Individual sessions typically include a brief parent check-in at the beginning and a summary at the end to support effective strategies at home.

 For adolescents aged 13 and older, parental involvement is flexible.
-Jordan generally begins with a joint session and collaboratively determines the level of future parent engagement, respecting the adolescent’s need for independence.
+We generally begin with a joint session and collaboratively determines the level of future parent engagement, respecting the adolescent’s need for independence.

 Initial sessions focus on assessment and collaborative goal setting.
 Treatment plans typically span 6–10 sessions, with extended support available for more severe or persistent issues.